-Henson, from all appearances, seems like a bright and caring professional whose NBA career has never been marked by anything but the highest character.
+From what I can tell, Henson seems like a bright and caring professional whose NBA career has never been marked by anything but the highest character.
 And yet, there was a sense that the Bucks were singling Henson out from the rest of the racial profiling crowd.
 Since when do victims have to prove they are good enough to be treated the way they should be treated in the first place?
-When they are black men.
-When they have to unravel the excessive layers of bias and prejudice to reveal the two groups that exist in opposition to one another: the ones who are special and transcend race, and the ones who never will.
-Reflexively, the Bucks allowed Dixon to believe the problem of racial profiling is conditional and has nothing to do with race at all.
+Easy answer: when they are black men.
+Black men have to unravel the excessive layers of bias and prejudice which by design reveals the existence of twin identities: the good black.
+And the violent one.
+Reflexively, the Bucks allowed jewelry owner Dixon to believe the problem of racial profiling is conditional and has nothing to do with race at all.

-The problem with racial profiling as a construct is the problem with an estrangement culture whereas we keep doors closed and peek through windows.
-It is separateness.
+The problem with racial profiling as a construct is its revelatory animus: the dominant culture hates the brown-skinned.
 Dixon didn’t know John Henson.
 If he did he would have opened the door for him.
 He wouldn’t have called the police.
-Historically, this is as far away from the truth as you can get because the jeweler and his employees knew everything they needed to know about John Henson, a tall black man.
-He was identified by his skin, and empathy was absent, and humanness was absent as Henson was primarily thought to be dangerous.
+A midwestern jeweler and his employees knew everything they needed to know about John Henson, a tall black man.
+He was identified by his skin, and empathy was absent, as Henson was primarily thought to be dangerous.

 The Bucks, in their statement in 2015, said they understood racial profiling was a significant issue in the country but not reflective of the Milwaukee community, the second poorest in the nation, according to CBS News.
 So Milwaukee is unique?
 Racial profiling is applicable everywhere else but Milwaukee is immune?
 Does Milwaukee have the racial profile vaccine?
 Or, perhaps it does not happen to the black and privileged in Milwaukee, it happens to the poor and powerless who Bucks owners care little about.